core116/core116/README.md

 ### Hi there 👋, I'm a Software Engineer

 With over 7 years of professional experience in the field, I'm currently focused on evolving software development and system architecture practices.
+I am a CEO & Founcer of Business Buddy.
 ### Current Work 🔭

 I'm working with ELAI, driving innovation in Mobile Application, AI software solutions.